KIR2DL1: Function

 Killer-cell immunoglobulin-like receptors (KIRs) are transmembrane glycoproteins expressed by natural killer cells and subsets of T cells.
 The KIR genes are polymorphic and highly homologous and they are found in a cluster on chromosome 19q13.4 within the 1 Mb leukocyte receptor complex (LRC).
 The gene content of the KIR gene cluster varies among haplotypes, although several "framework" genes are found in all haplotypes (KIR3DL3, KIR3DP1, KIR2DL4, KIR3DL2).
 The KIR proteins are classified by the number of extracellular immunoglobulin domains (2D or 3D) and by whether they have a long (L) or short (S) cytoplasmic domain.
 KIR proteins with the long cytoplasmic domain transduce inhibitory signals upon ligand binding via an immune tyrosine-based inhibitory motif (ITIM), while KIR proteins with the short cytoplasmic domain lack the ITIM motif and instead associate with the TYRO protein tyrosine kinase binding protein to transduce activating signals.
 The ligands for several KIR proteins are subsets of HLA class I molecules; thus, KIR proteins are thought to play an important role in regulation of the immune response.

+Natural Killer cells, also known as NK cells are cells that listen to a signal and then act on it.
+They check other cells to see if they say HLA-C2, and if they do then they let them be, although if they don’t they start activating.
+These natural killer cells have toxic proteins that can kill another cell if released.
+They will try to break open and kill this cell with their injections of toxic chemicals, which are usually Perforin and Granzymes.
+Natural Killer cells need inhibitory receptors to help the immune system not attack healthy cells.
+Healthy cells have MHC-1 molecules on them and the inhibitory receptors will recognize that as a healthy cell and tell the NK cells not to kill them.
+MHC-1 is a family of antigen presenting molecules.
+HLA-C2 is a molecule that belongs in that family but works best with NK cells.
+Inhibitory receptors are needed so that NK cells don't go and kill all the healthy cells.
+When KIR2DL1 binds to HLA-C2 on a healthy cell, an inhibitory signal will communicate with the natural killer cell and turn off its killing instinct and tell it it's a safe cell.
+This communication will stop the natural killer cell from releasing toxic chemicals.
+The toxic chemicals that are usually released at this time will be blocked.
+The NK cell will completely detach from the healthy cell, leaving it unharmed.
+This all helps prevent damage to healthy cells and make sure the normal tissues don't get destroyed from the release of NK cell toxic chemicals.